 • get into the selection set

-• are the first considered from the selection set
+• are the first to earn a click from the selection set

-A SERP description allows 17 to 25 words, total – do you squander that opportunity?
-Most websites fail that “Killian Test #6” even though they can totally control what that description is – it’s written into their site’s code.
+About that limit: your SERP description allows 17 to 25 words, max – did you squander that opportunity?
+Did your website fail that “Killian Test #6” even though you can totally control what your description is – it’s written into your site’s code.

-Some sites fail even to include a description tag in their code, but many more have ridiculous descriptions with 60 or more words, lopping off important, differentiating terms placed beyond the 25-word-limit.
-Rule of thumb: Decide on a single keyword crucial to your brand, and get it in the first three words of that description.
+A few sites fail even to include a description tag in their code, but many more have ridiculous descriptions with 60 or more words, lopping off terms placed beyond the 25-word-limit.
+Protip: Decide on a single important, differentiating keyword crucial to your brand, and place it in the first three words of your description.